 The need for specialists (e.g. Information Technology, Tax, Treasury, Actuarial, Forensic, Valuation) to be assigned to a specific audit engagement is considered as part of the audit engagement acceptance and continuance process.
-Specialists who are members of an audit team and have overall responsibility for specialist involvement on an audit engagement have the competencies, capabilities and objectivity to appropriately fulfill their role.
-Training on audit concepts is provided to these specialists.

-4.5.4 Consultation
+4.5.4 Culture of Consultation

+KPMG encourages a strong culture of consultation that supports member firm teams throughout their decisionmaking processes and is a fundamental contributor to audit quality.
 KPMG promotes a culture in which consultation is recognized as a strength and that encourages personnel to consult on difficult or contentious matters.
 To assist audit engagement professionals in addressing difficult or contentious matters, protocols have been established for consultation and documentation of significant accounting and auditing matters, including procedures to facilitate resolution of differences of opinion on engagement issues.
-In addition, our Global Q&RM Manual includes mandatory consultation requirements where certain matters are identified such as concerns over client integrity.
+In addition, the KPMG Global Q&RM Manual includes mandatory consultation requirements where certain matters are identified such as concerns over client integrity.
+Auditing and technical accounting support is available to all member firms and their professionals through the GSC and the ISG as well as the US Capital Markets Group for SEC foreign registrants.